ericoporto/ags-manual-wiki/Screen.md

     static readonly Viewport* Screen.Viewports[int index];

 Returns the Viewport instance by its index.
-There's always at least primary viewport at the index 0, more could be created in script using [Viewport.Create](Viewport#viewportcreate).
+There's always at least primary viewport at the index 0, more could be created in script using [`Viewport.Create`](Viewport#viewportcreate).

 **IMPORTANT:** with the current implementation when you delete a custom viewport in the middle all the following viewports will be shifted towards beginning of array, changing their indexes.